Pokrzw/Product-List/README.md

 >npm run start

 This API runs on port 5000 so make sure that it is not occupied by any other application.
-## avaliable endpoints
+## available endpoints
 This is a typical REST API with following endpoints:
 - GET
-    - avaliable on route
+    - available on route
     > localhost:27017/products
     - returns an array called allProducts, that contains every item in the database

 - POST
     - add new item to database
-    - avaliable on route
+    - available on route
     > localhost:27017/products/add
     - accepts body with following parameters:
         - name,